World War Zoo gardens: Zoos in Wartime Britain World War II

 Many zoo staff were called up, enlisted or drafted as in World War I leading to limited employment of female zoo keepers on large scale for the first time, including Women's Land Army Land Girls.
 June Mottershead the daughter of Chester Zoo founder published her wartime memoirs in 2008 (with Janice Batten) as Reared in Chester Zoo.

 War memorials at ZSL Regent's Park London Zoo and Belle Vue Zoo [now closed] list the names of a few of the many zoo staff killed on active service in World War I and World War II.

 A historical collection of wartime artifacts has been added to the Newquay Zoo archive to illustrate elements of everyday life for zoo staff, zoo animals, zoo families (including children evacuated to zoos in the countryside) and zoo visitors of the time.

 Similar resource problems existed for zoos across Europe and around the world, with no animal collecting trips or exchanges on breeding loan, limited food resources and difficulties dealing with air raid and fire damage to enclosures.
-Zoo directors such as George Mottershead at Chester Zoo used salvaged building materials including surplus wartime concrete tank traps in order to repair and build new enclosures.